 Step 6a.
-If Tx2’s Tx_Impulse_Input is not present or is “Downstream” then the output of column 1 of step 5 is convolved with the output of step 3 and the result is presented to the Rx2’s executable model’s AMI_Init function and the Rx2’s AMI_Init function is executed.
+If Tx2’s Tx_Impulse_Input is not present or is “Downstream” then the output of column 1 of step 5 is convolved with the output of step 3, the result is presented to Rx2’s AMI_Init function, and Rx2’s AMI_Init function is executed.

 Step 6b.
-If Tx2’s Tx_Impulse_Input is “Combined” then the output of column 1 of step 5 is presented to the Rx2’s executable model’s AMI_Init function and the Rx2’s AMI_Init function is executed.
+If Tx2’s Tx_Impulse_Input is “Combined” then the output of column 1 of step 5 is presented to Rx2’s AMI_Init function, and Rx2’s AMI_Init function is executed.

 Step 6c.
-If Tx2 Tx_Impulse_Input is “Separate” then the output of column 1 of step 5 is convolved with the output of step 3 and the result is presented to the Rx2’s executable model’s AMI_Init function and the Rx2’s AMI_Init function is executed.
+If Tx2 Tx_Impulse_Input is “Separate” then the output of column 1 of step 5 is convolved with the output of step 3, the result is presented to Rx2’s AMI_Init function, and Rx2’s AMI_Init function is executed.

 Step 6d.
-If Tx2 Tx_Impulse_Input is “Upstream” then the output of column 1 of step 5 is convolved with the output of step 4 and the Rx2 AMI_Init function is executed.
+If Tx2 Tx_Impulse_Input is “Upstream” then the output of column 1 of step 5 is convolved with the output of step 4, the result is presented to Rx2’s AMI_Init function, and Rx2 AMI_Init function is executed.

 Step 7.
-(This step is optional if the EDA tool proceeds with the following time domain simulation.)
-The EDA tool completes the rest of the simulation/analysis using the impulse response returned in step 6 by the Rx2’s executable model’s AMI_Init function.
-If only doing a statistical simulation, the flow is terminated after step 7.
+The EDA tool completes the rest of the simulation and analysis using the impulse response returned in step 6 by the Rx2’s AMI_Init function.